 Newborns in the United States and many other countries are routinely screened for thyroid hormone levels.
 The test involves taking a small blood sample from the baby’s heel.
 A laboratory checks the baby’s blood levels of thyroid hormone (T4) and thyroid-stimulating hormone (TSH).

 Doctors called pediatric endocrinologists treat congenital hypothyroidism.
 The main treatment is to give the baby thyroid hormone (levothyroxine).
-This condition must be treated within the first four weeks after birth or the intellectual disability may be permanent.
+This condition must be treated within the after birth or the intellectual disability may be permanent.

 Thyroid hormone comes in a pill that parents can crush up into their baby’s breast milk, formula, or water.
 Parents need to be cautious about using some formulas.
 Soy protein and concentrated iron formulas can interfere with the absorption of thyroid hormone.